From 5 April 2021, the cost of renting a home from us is going to increase by 1.5%.

-- Invest £7.061m in our existing homes over the next 12 months on new Kitchens, bathrooms, boilers and roofs as part of our ten year £83.1 investment programme.
+Invest £83m in our existing homes over the next 10 years on new kitchens, bathrooms, boilers and roofs as part of our investment programme.

-A new ‘rent standard’ set by the government comes into action from 1 April 2020, which means housing associations like ourselves can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.
-The government has said this standard will stay in place for the next five years.
-CPI at September 2019 was 1.7%, meaning that we are able to increase our rents by up to 2.7% in April.
+A new ‘rent standard’ set by the government came into action from 1 April 2020, which meant housing associations like ourselves can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.
+The government has said this standard will stay in place for five years.
+CPI at September 2020 was 0.5%, meaning that we are able to increase our rents by up to 1.5% in April.

 For anyone that receives a rent increase letter, if you have any questions or queries – check out our handy Q&A document below.
 If you can’t find what you’re looking for you can get in touch with us.

-We’ve now reached the end of this four years so we (and all other housing associations) are able to increase our rent in line with the new ‘rent standard’ set by the government.
-This comes into action from 1 April 2020, and we can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.
+Last year we reached the end of this four years so we (and all other housing associations) are able to increase our rent in line with the new ‘rent standard’ set by the government.
+This came into action from 1 April 2020, and we can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.

 Increasing rent costs means we can continue to invest in our homes and build new ones.
 It also means we can continue offering all the services we do as your landlord.

-No, we will notify North Lincolnshire Council’s Benefits Team of your rent and service charges for the new financial year.
+No, we will notify the relevant Benefits Team of your rent and service charges for the new financial year.
 They will re-calculate your claim and you will receive a letter directly from them to advise you of your new entitlement.

-If you have a change in your circumstances and you must inform North Lincolnshire Council’s Benefit Section immediately to avoid any over payments of Housing Benefit.
+If you have a change in your circumstances and you must inform the Benefit Section immediately to avoid any overpayments of Housing Benefit.

 All tenants are issued with a rent payment card which can be used to make payments at any Post Office or PayPoint outlet across the country.
 You can order a replacement card through the “My Rent” section on My Home.
 There are also many other ways you can your rent, see the details on your rent notification letter.